mdx-js/eslint-mdx/README.md

 ### Why I need to use `overrides`?

-This parser/plugin should only affects `.mdx` files, of course you manually config it on your own risk.
+This parser/plugin should only affects `.mdx` files, and `overrides` in `shared configuration` is still [not extendable](https://github.com/eslint/eslint/issues/12032) for now, of course you can manually config it on your own risk.

 ## Rules